-7. GeneTx Acquisition
+8. GeneTx Acquisition

 In August 2019, the Company entered into a Program Agreement and a Unitholder Option Agreement with GeneTx Biotherapeutics LLC, or GeneTx, to collaborate on the development of GeneTx's GTX-102, an ASO for the treatment of Angelman syndrome.
 In July 2022, pursuant to the terms of the Unitholder Option Agreement, as amended, the Company exercised the option to acquire GeneTx and entered into a Unit Purchase Agreement, or the Purchase Agreement, pursuant to which the Company purchased all the outstanding units of GeneTx.
 In accordance with the terms of the Purchase Agreement, the Company paid the option exercise price of \$75.0 million and an additional \$15.6 million to acquire the outstanding cash of GeneTx, and adjustments for working capital and transaction expenses of \$0.6 million, for a total purchase consideration of \$91.2 million.
-The Company may be required to make payments of up to \$190.0 million upon the achievement of certain milestones, including up to \$30.0 million in milestone payments upon achievement of the earlier of initiation of a Phase 3 clinical study or product approvals in Canada and the U.K., up to \$85.0 million in additional regulatory approval milestones for the achievement of U.S. and EU product approvals, and up to \$75.0 million in commercial milestone payments based on annual worldwide net product sales.
+During the year ended December 31, 2024, the Company achieved a \$30.0 million regulatory milestone upon the initiation of the Phase 3 Aspire clinical study for GTX-102.
+The Company is obligated to pay up to \$85.0 million in additional regulatory approval milestones for the achievement of U.S. and EU product approvals, and up to \$75.0 million in commercial milestone payments based on annual worldwide net product sales, contingent upon the achievement of the milestones.
 The Company will also pay tiered mid- to high single-digit percentage royalties based on licensed product annual net sales.
-If the Company receives and resells an FDA priority review voucher, or PRV, in connection with a new drug application approval, GeneTx is entitled to receive a portion of proceeds from the sale or a cash payment from the Company if the Company choses to retain the PRV.
+If the Company receives and resells an FDA priority review voucher, or PRV, in connection with a new drug application approval, GeneTx unitholders are entitled to receive a portion of proceeds from the sale or a cash payment from the Company if the Company choses to retain the PRV.

 As part of the Company's acquisition of GeneTx, the Company assumed a License Agreement with Texas A&M University, or TAMU.
-Under this agreement, TAMU is eligible to receive from the Company up to \$23.5 million upon the achievement of various future milestones, a nominal annual license fee that may increase up to a maximum of \$2.0 million, as well as royalties in the mid-single-digits of net sales.
+To date, the Company recognized an aggregate of \$0.5 million for clinical milestones under the TAMU agreement, and have in aggregate up to \$23.0 million of future obligations for various future milestones and a nominal annual license fee that may increase up to a maximum of \$2.0 million.
+The Company will also pay mid-single-digit percentage royalties based on licensed product annual net sales.
+As of December 31, 2024 and 2023, the Company had \$0.5 million and nil, respectively, in collaboration payables under this arrangement.

 The transaction was accounted as an asset acquisition, as substantially all of the fair value of the gross assets acquired was concentrated in a single identifiable in-process research and development intangible asset.
 Prior to the achievement of certain development and regulatory milestones, the acquired in-process research and development intangible asset has not yet reached technological feasibility and has no alternative future use.
-Accordingly, the Company recorded the acquisition price of \$75.0 million, net of cash and working capital acquired, as in-process research and development expense during the year ended December 31, 2022.
+Accordingly, to date, amounts paid to acquire GeneTx, net of cash and working capital acquired, were classified as in-process research and development expense.

-8. License and Research Agreements
+9. License and Research Agreements